Bona of Savoy: Regent of Milan

+Later life

-Due to the forced separation from her lover, Bona began to show signs of hysteria.
-She demanded to leave the duchy and return to Piedmont or France, where she had grown up, and threatened suicide when Ludovico and Roberto Sanseverino tried to prevent her, so that the two were forced to give in.
-So Bona signed the formal renunciation of the regency of his son and left for France, but at the insistence of the little son he was then content to stop and live in the castle of Abbiategrasso, with a retinue consisting mainly of moro spies.
+Due to the forced separation from her lover Antonio Tassino, Bona began to show signs of hysteria.
+She demanded to leave the duchy and return to Piedmont or France, where she had grown up, and threatened suicide when Ludovico Sforza and Roberto Sanseverino tried to prevent her, so that the two were forced to give in.

-The little Gian Galeazzo signed a document with which he proclaimed his uncle tutor in place of his absent mother, as it was arranged in the will of the deceased Galeazzo Maria in the event that Bona had not wanted or could not take responsibility for the regency.
-Ludwig thus concentrated almost all political power in his own hands.
+The little Gian Galeazzo signed a document with which he proclaimed his uncle Ludovico tutor in place of his absent mother, as it was arranged in the will of the deceased Galeazzo Maria in the event that Bona had not wanted or could not take responsibility for the regency.
+Ludovico Sforza thus concentrated almost all political power in his own hands.

 Bona of Savoy commissioned the Sforza Book of Hours, which was painted in about 1490 by a famous court artist, Giovan Pietro Birago.
 She used the book, which contained devotional texts and is considered to be one of the most outstanding treasures of the Italian Renaissance.